Configuration

 Monitoring

-SELECT * FROM pg_replication_slots WHERE slot_name = 'kasho_slot' - Check pg-change-stream status:
+SELECT * FROM pg_replication_slots WHERE slot_name = 'kasho_slot' - For MySQL: Monitor binlog position with

 Next Steps